home Hair & Skin arrow

 Help, something’s not right.
 Your hair has been thinning for days and you don't know why.
 It can't be due to stress.
 You also rule out hereditary hair loss.
 No one in your family has to struggle with it.
 So what now?

 Have you ever thought about your thyroid gland?
 It is often the culprit.
 The best thing to do is to find out for sure.
-The next time you visit your doctor, have your thyroid levels checked by a professional - just to be on the safe side.
+The next time you visit your doctor, have your thyroid levels checked – just to be on the safe side.

 Your entrusted doctor will get a picture of your thyroid gland with a complete blood count and an ultrasound examination.
 Over- or underactivity – you'll be smarter in no time.